EMF Dallas Houston Austin San Antonio Fort Worth: REVISED APRIL 2022 (3+ YEARS LATER after Initial Announcement in Jan 2019)

 Not too long ago, I had a friendly competitor (a company that preferred residential and did not like traveling outside of the DFW Metroplex) that recently retired.
 Their flat rate was $400 with a few stipulations on size and travel distance.
-Frankly, I was pretty annoyed that someone who did not have nearly my experience and education in this field was charging a substantially higher rate than I was (for residential) in Dallas / Fort Worth that I rarely ever charged unless it was bundled with another service like air quality and radon / mold testing.
+Frankly, I was pretty annoyed that someone who did not have nearly my experience and education in this field was charging a substantially higher rate than I was (for residential) in Dallas / Fort Worth.

 But I would be very careful about a business that does an assessment and then sells products to “mitigate” that issue for reasons of potential bias.
 For example, in the more heavily regulated areas of mold, it is ILLEGAL in the State of Texas to do the initial testing AND to perform the mitigation (the act of physically fixing) for the mold problem.

 Q2.
 EMF / EMFs: should I worry about them?